 Participants are able to voluntarily participate in the MTW rent structure (MTW Vol) if the rent calculation is advantageous to them due to the additional deductions.
 If a participant voluntarily participates in the MTW rent structure, the MTW hardship policy as outlined in Activity 99-2 is available to them.
 They may also elect to return to the income based rent structure one time between annual re-examinations.

-There were 0 Next Step hardship requests in 2018.
+There was 1 Next Step hardship request in 2019.